New International Student Information

 DO NOT attempt to enter the United States under the visa waiver program, available to citizens from nearly 30 countries throughout the world.
 The waiver program is designed for tourists only, and attending school under the waiver program is a clear violation of U.S. immigration law.

 Expect to go through both immigration and customs inspection at the U.S. port of entry.
 You may also be required to go through a pre-inspection procedure at certain airports abroad.
-At the immigration booth, present your passport, your I-20, your proof of Federal SEVIS fee payment, and your completed I-94 arrival/departure card (which was distributed on the airplane).
+At the immigration booth, present your passport, your I-20, your F-1 Visa, and your proof of Federal SEVIS fee payment.
 Expect to have your index fingers scanned for fingerprint purposes and a digital photograph taken, as required by new U.S. federal regulations.

 Anyone who is denied admission at a U.S. port of entry should be very cautious about arguing with the immigration official.
 You may risk being issued “expedited removal,” which now entails a five-year bar on admission to the United States.
 If you are denied admission, first try to contact the Office of International Student Services for assistance, but also make it known to the immigration official that you are willing to withdraw your application for admission to the country rather than be subject to expedited removal.